10 Unintentionally Funny Songs

 “Jesus Is My Friend” by Sonseed

 I could do a whole article about unintentionally funny religious songs, but let's keep it at one for now.
-Whether you're religious or not, you'll most likely find this extremely corny.
-Mostly they are just saying "Jesus is my friend" over and over.
-It's unfortunately very catchy...
+Whether you're religious or not, you'll most likely find this extremely cheesy.
+For the most part, they are just saying "Jesus is my friend" over and over.
+It's unfortunately, very catchy...

 “This Guy's In Love With You” by Kevin Rowland